alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

     }
 {% endhighlight %}

 As previous code snippets show us, the timer_list was initialized by init_list in ril_event_init, so if the timer_list has no elements, the timer_list's next pointer and prev pointer all point to itself.
-We add the relative time interval to the current time, then set this sum to the new ril_event ev, then find the place that keep the larger one located in the back, so the first one is the oldest event.
+We add the relative time interval to the current time, then set this sum to the new ril_event ev, then find the place that keeps the larger one located in the back, so the first one is the oldest event.

-After that, we can confirm the timeout value that will be passed into select system call.
-If the invoking to select has an error, it will break the dead loop, but the error from interrupt is ignored .If some file descriptors' data are available, the final 3 functions will be invoked:
+After that, we can confirm the timeout value that will be passed into the select system call.
+If the invoking to select has an error, it will break the dead loop, but the error from interrupt is ignored.
+If some file descriptors' data are available, the final 3 functions will be invoked:

 * processTimeouts.
 * processReadReadies
 * firePending

-## The final tree kicks ##
+## The final tree kicks

 If the data comes, we left three kicks.
 So let's dive into the first kick: